 Speech Pathology

-• Helping babies and children with feeding difficulties (e.g. problems with swallowing, fussy eating)
+• Helping babies and preschool children with feeding difficulties (e.g. problems with sucking and swallowing, or eating/drinking stills that affect health, growth or development)

 • Assessing and providing therapy to children with delays in language, speech, play, and cognition.

-• Educating and involving family/caregivers to facilitate the development and learning of children.
+• Educating and supporting family/caregivers to facilitate their child’s development and learning of children.

-• Speech Pathologists working with children are based at The Northern Hospital and Craigieburn Centre.
+• Speech Pathologists working with children are based at Northern Hospital Epping and Craigieburn Community Hospital.

 • Assessing and providing therapy for disorders of swallowing, communication and/or cognition.